its-radio/virustotal_ip_checker/README.md

 ## Benifits

--Easier than manually checking 100s of IPs on virus total -Make efficient use of your 500 daily public API requests
+- Easier than manually checking 100s of IPs on virus total
+- Make efficient use of your 500 daily public API requests

 ## Features

 - Check line-separated lists of IP addresses from a file against VirusTotal
 - Resume scans
-    -If limited by the 500 daily requests, you can easily resume the following day
+    - If limited by the 500 daily requests, you can easily resume the following day
 - Resume interrupted scans where you left off
 - Automatic rate limiting to respect VirusTotal's API constraints
 - Track malicious and suspicious IPs for easy reference